 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of US$50,000.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of $50,000.
+ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 One night pre-cruise accommodation in Oslo, Norway; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; complimentary standard bar drinks, beer, house wine, soft drinks, coffee, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board; porterage of 2 pieces of baggage per person; hotel taxes; cabin categories 6-8 include butler service; parka and backpack; and gratuities for the ship’s crew and Expedition Staff.
 Subject to change without notice.